Why Does My Toilet Keep Running?

 What does it mean when your toilet keeps running?

 It can be a huge inconvenience when your toilet stops flushing properly, particularly if you only have one toilet.
-Often, a a toilet that constantly runs after flushing means that key parts of toilet need adjusting, or replacing if damaged or worn.
+Often, a toilet that constantly runs after flushing means that key parts of toilet need adjusting, or replacing if damaged or worn.

 These parts, such as the fill valve, flush mechanism and overflow pipe, control the flow of water in and out the toilet cistern.
 When these are damaged or incorrectly adjusted it can cause your water to constantly run into the toilet bowl.